How can I evidence compliance with NIST SP 800-171?

 As evidence of compliance with NIST 800-171 will typically be a contractual obligation, subcontractors will likely need to show evidence of compliance to prime contractors when beginning or renewing a contract.
 Likewise, prime contractors may need to show evidence of compliance to the government agency as part of the contract.

 The actual process of achieving and assessing compliance can take many months and collecting documentation and records is a vital step.
-Compliance means recording evidence of assessment against a range of security controls set out by NIST 800-171.
+Compliance means recording evidence of assessment against a range of security controls set out by NIST 800-171, see our guide for more information on staying compliant in 2021.

 All areas of the network or organization that process or store relevant information will be audited as part of the compliance assessment.
 Assessment points include device and network setup, but also staff and employee training too.